SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 When direct tests are hard, use **hypothetical deduction** and try to remove the causes starting from ones with the most evidence.

+### Grain Size

+To localize the problem to a level where the cost of replacement is less than that of repair.
+- monopoly
+- repair is out of my current knowledge
 ## Removal of Causes

 - removal